itsmeipg/mpv-config/README.md

 Btw, if you want any property added to the video settings menu, make an issue and I'll update it asap.

 # In progress
-- Find a faster way to check if a stored_function already exists.
 - Add profile folders.
 - Add deinterlace.
 Remove auto-deinterlace script.
 Add footnote that shows if current video is interlaced.
 - Work on uosc-subtitle-settings.lua.
 Replace radio buttons with active state.
 Clean up code logic.